gbaliarda/tpe-redes-kubernetes/README.md

 kubectl wait --namespace ingress-nginx --for=condition=ready pod --selector=app.kubernetes.io/component=controller --timeout=180s && kubectl apply -f ./nginx/ingress-nginx.yaml
 ```

-This will run the Kiali dashboard on `localhost:20001`, which can be accessed on the browser.

-**TODO**: add Prometheus installation instructions and then show how to see the Traffic Graph on Kiali, including images.

 ## Prometheus & Grafana

 Prometheus is a tool that collects metrics from NGINX, and Grafana can be used to make dashboards to visualize said data.